 Child Therapy Resources

-There are also many forms of special needs therapy that help with pediatric conditions, such as music therapy, equine therapy, sensory tools and toys, and more.
+There are also many forms of child therapy that help with pediatric conditions, such as music therapy, equine therapy, sensory tools and toys, and more.
 For children with special needs, sometimes several differing therapies have a role to play in helping them reach their potential.
 While there is some overlap in what some of them offer, a coordinated program that uses the knowledge and training of each professional can help children with motor skill development and life skills.

 How ADA Helps